Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

-How to Make an Easy 2-Sided Napkin with Pom~Poms
+Easy 2-Sided Valentine’s Day Napkins with Pom~Poms

 The idea for the first set of napkins came to me while visiting Atlanta.
-I already had most of my Valentine brunch tablescape planned out, but I didn’t have any napkins on hand that I wanted to use.
+I already had most of my Valentine’s brunch tablescape planned out, but I didn’t have any napkins on hand that I wanted to use.

 On a trip to Hobby Lobby with my older daughter, I browsed through the fabric aisles (I’ve said before that I am addicted to fabric.) and found these 2 pieces of pink checks and ticking that I knew were perfect for my tablescape.
 I bought 1/2 yard of each.

-As soon as I returned home, I made them into napkins and the idea for adding the pom~poms, which I already had on hand from a previous project (Another sewing project I didn’t share.), was a last~minute addition.
-I think the pom~poms, besides the combination of fabric patterns, is what made the napkins so cute.
+As soon as I returned home, I made them into napkins.
+The idea for adding the pom-poms, which I already had on hand from a previous project (Another sewing project I didn’t share.), was a last-minute addition.

-So many of you commented that the napkins were your favorite part of the tablescape that I decided I would just make another set to show you how to make an easy 2~sided napkin.
+So many of you commented that the napkins were your favorite part of the tablescape that I decided I would just make another set to show you how to make an easy 2-sided napkin.

-Fabric for a 2~Sided Napkin
+Fabric for a 2-Sided Napkin

-There is no limit to the patterns that can be used for a 2~sided napkin.
+There is no limit to the patterns that can be used for a 2-sided napkin.
 I think the color is the common denominator.
 Mixing patterns is one of the most fun things to do in home decor, whether it’s napkins, pillows, drapes, or bedding.

 Here are some guidelines for selecting fabric:

-• keep scale in mind: a napkin is not large 18 ~ 20 inches; if a pattern is too large, a big floral, for example, the pattern will be lost.
+• keep scale in mind: a napkin is not large 18 – 20 inches; if a pattern is too large, a big floral, for example, the pattern will be lost.
 Same for an extra big check or stripe.

 • color: you can use the same color for both fabrics or choose contrasting colors that complement each other.

 I needed more fabric for this tutorial, so a trip to Joann was in order.
-I wanted to keep the Valentine theme, so this time I chose red in a polka~dot and a check.
+I wanted to keep the Valentine theme, so this time I chose red in a polka-dot and a check.

-First Step ~ Ironing
+First Step – Ironing

-I always iron my fabric before starting any sewing project.
-I use my kitchen island as my ironing, cutting, and pinning surface.
 Rather than getting out my ironing board, which doesn’t have much surface area, I use an ironing mat that I bought years ago.
 It gives you so much area to iron larger pieces of fabric or tablecloths.

-Second Step ~ Supplies
+Second Step – Supplies

 After ironing, I switch to a cutting mat which is available at any craft or sewing store.
 They come in several sizes, the larger the better.
 I had to buy a new one recently and I purchased the 18~inch X 24~inch.
 My previous one was 24 X 36.